VisionandCognition/NHP-TemplateScripts/README.md

 ## Step 7: Warp the ONPRC18 DTI template
 The [ONPRC18 template](https://www.nitrc.org/projects/onprc18_atlas) includes DTI information that can be warped to an individual.
 This is a little more involved than anatomical warps as tensor information is directional and needs to be corrected for spatial warps.
+For this to work, you will need the ONPRC18 files in NMTv2 space.
+They are not included in this repository but you can download them [here](https://www.dropbox.com/scl/fo/gedql1yoldgfbstjs9fxv/h?rlkey=3u21wzukc19pfdg17xl4vk76g&dl=0).
+Place the folder `supplemental_ONPRC18` in the root folder of your NMT version (in this case the NMT_v2.0_sym) where you also see the other `supplemental_XXXX` folders.

-This is done with the scripts (again using either the affine or affine+nlin):
+The scripts then work as follows (again using either the affine or affine+nlin):

 `ssreg_aff_ONPRC18.sh subject [template folder path] [NMT version] [NMT type] [NMT subtype]`
 or